osRoseDev/osiRose/README.md

 # osiRose
-Pre-Evo Rose Online Server Emulator
+Pre-Evo Rose Online Server Emulator.

+This emulator is setup to work with the 766 release of iRose, which can be found here:
+The 766 has proven to be fast and stable.

 ## Revision History